differentprogramming/hashtable-for-C/README.md

 None of the code is thread safe.

 There is a forward iterator.
 You can safely delete while iterating but only by using a delete function that deletes the item that the iterator is on, this advances the iterator.
 Any other operations that add or remove a key invalidate the iterator.
+It is not safe to keep more than one iterator while deleting on one of them.

 ...
 Another part of this project includes generating a perfect hash (a perfect hash is one that takes a set of items and generates a hash table that has no collisions for those items).
 That works and uses the same kind of hashing.
 Perhaps in the future I'll put in a function to convert one of these hash tables into a perfect hash.